-The UK Tax Year 2019-2020 – Dates to Remember to Avoid Penalties
+The UK Tax Year 2020-2021 – Dates to Remember to Avoid Penalties

 Key Dates for the UK Tax Year 2020-2021

-April 6 is this is the start of the UK Financial Year!
+The current tax year is 2021-2022 which started on April 6th 2021.
+It is the start of the UK Financial Year.
 You can claim up to 4 years previous tax if you have not claimed before.
-The tax years in the UK you can claim are: 2016-17 2017-18 2018-19 2019-20
+The tax years in the UK you can claim are: 2017-18, 2018-19, 2019-20 and 2020-21 and of course you can claim this current tax year (2021-22), if you are not going to be working in the UK for the rest of the tax year.

-The end of the UK Financial Year!
-But this only applies if your tax bill is less than £3,000, you already pay tax through PAYE, or your online tax return is due on 30 December.
-When it comes to tax return, there are basically just two dates you should remember – 31 October and 31 January, depending on whether or not you file on paper or online, respectively.
-Of course, it is still possible to forget about filing tax return on time.
+So, back to Tax Returns and when they need to be filed.
+There are basically two key dates you should remember – 31 October and 31 January, depending on whether or not you file on paper or online, respectively.
+Of course, it is still possible to forget about filing a tax return on time.
 When this happens, you must be prepared to face the penalties.

 - You will be charged a penalty of £100 that is non-refundable.

-- You will be charged a penalty of £10 per day, up to a maximum of £900, if you file tax return 3 months late.
+- You will be charged a penalty of £10 per day, up to a maximum of £900, if you file a tax return 3 months late.

-- You will be charged £300 or 5% of the tax you owe, whichever is greater, if you file tax return 6 months late.
+- You will be charged £300 or 5% of the tax you owe, whichever is greater, if you file a tax return 6 months late.

-- You will be charged another £300 or 5% of the tax owed, whichever is greater, if you file tax return 12 months late.
+- You will be charged another £300 or 5% of the tax owed, whichever is greater, if you file a tax return 12 months late.

 Then, there are exceptional circumstances where you will be charged a penalty of up to 100% of the tax due.
 Since there are also penalties when you fail to pay tax on time, it is best to set a reminder for these dates.
 Better yet, work with tax experts who will remind you what you must do to avoid penalties.
 Got any questions?
-Get in contact with our tax agents.
+Get in contact with our UK based tax agents.